amethyst/amethyst/book/src/concepts/state.md

 ## Example

-Let's go with an example.
-You are making a pong game.
+As an example, let's say you are making a pong game.

 * When the user opens up the game, it first loads all the assets and shows a loading screen.
 * Then, the main menu shows up, asking you if you want to start a game in single or multiplayer.